A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Proposed SBP-SAT FDTD Method without Region Split

 \subsection{SBP-SAT Equations for the Outer Region}

 With the global matrices defined, the semi-discrete equations for the outer region are compactly formulated.
-The SAT penalty terms are injected back into the 2-D global domain at the corresponding topological locations using the transpose of the extraction operators, $\mathbb{L}^T$.
+The SATs are injected back into the 2-D global domain at the corresponding topological locations using the transpose of the extraction operators $\mathbb{L}^T$.
+Taking the West interface as a representative example, the updating equations for the electric and magnetic fields in the outer region are expressed as